 Ice is produced at the plant, crushed, and stored as snow.
 The course is filled with small snowy mountains

-・A machine that makes snow-like ice from scratch
+- A machine that creates snow-like ice from the start

 Who are the manufacturers of snow machines and snowmaking machines?